GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-85/index.md

 For example, show different content to the user on a landing page if your app is already installed.
 Centralize overlapping functionality in one app to prevent confusion.
-Or, if your native app is already installed, don’t promote the installation of your PWA.
+Or, if your native app is already installed, don't promote the installation of your PWA.

 When it first shipped in [Chrome 80](https://developers.google.com/web/updates/2020/02/nic80),